 Common Car Accident Injuries

 Approximately half of all car accidents in Miami result in an injury.
-At Lavent Law, our experienced attorneys understand that any unexpected injury can make life difficult.
+At Lavent Law, P.A., our experienced attorneys understand that any unexpected injury can make life difficult.

 For years, we have been dedicated to helping car accident victims recover compensation for a variety of injuries, including: